 1. Domain Name

-A domain name is the address of your website/blog.
-How people will reach your website/blog on the web.
-It’s unique and it’s one of the most important elements of your website/blog.
+A domain name is the address of your website or blog.
+It is how people will reach your website or blog on the web.
+It’s unique, and it’s one of the most important elements of your website or blog.

-In case you already have the domain name and just want to switch hosting providers, you can use the already existing domain name.
-The free domain name that you get will remain unused, you can use it anytime in the future.
+If you already have a domain name and just want to switch hosting providers, you can use it.
+The free domain name that you get will remain unused, but you can use it anytime in the future.

-If this is the first time you are registering a domain, think of a cool name for your website/blog.
+If this is your first time registering a domain, think of a cool name for your website/blog.
 Unfortunately, almost all the single words in the English language are already registered, so you’d need to think of a cool name that can bring out the idea you want to showcase through your website/blog.

-No matter what your idea is, simply focus on the basics of the problem you are solving with your website/blog.
+No matter your idea, focus on the basics of the problem your website or blog is solving.

-If it’s about photography, focus on the basic element of photography, i.e. pixels.
-Now comes up with a cool domain name that has pixels in it and anything around it, because pixels.com is a long time gone.
+If it’s about photography, focus on the basic element, pixels.
+Now, come up with a cool domain name that has pixels in it and anything around it because pixels.com is long gone.

-Trial and error a couple of extensions before finalizing.
-In most cases, .com or country-specific domain extensions would do just fine, unless you want to create a blog for an NGO, then you’ll need to opt for a .org domain extension.
+Trial and error: A couple of extensions are needed before finalizing.
+In most cases, .com or country-specific domain extensions would do just fine unless you want to create a blog for an NGO, in which case you’ll need to opt for a .org domain extension.

 2. Payment mode

-To buy Bluehost web hosting you’ll need a payment method to buy plan.
+To buy Bluehost web hosting, you’ll need a payment method to buy a plan.
 Be it a credit card/debit card or paypal.
-Make sure you have the payment mode handy and active to avoid unwanted disturbance and double-spending.
+Ensure you have the payment mode handy and active to avoid unwanted disturbance and double-spending.

 3. This is not a one-time investment

 Generally, you rent the space for years ranging from one to three.
-With Bluehost, you get the domain name for free for the first year and you’ll need to renew the hosting plan and the domain name as per your choice in the future.
+With Bluehost, you get the domain name for free for the first year and you’ll need to renew the hosting plan and the domain name as per your choice.

-Note: Free domain is free only first year, at the time of renewal you need to pay the regular price.
-You can transfer the domain to Google Domains which is significantly cheaper & highly secure.
+Note: The domain is free for the first year only; at the time of renewal, you need to pay the regular price.
+You can transfer the domain to Google Domains, which is significantly cheaper and highly secure.

 At the time of registration, you’ll be asked to choose the duration of your plan.
-For example, if you chose 3 years, you’d need to renew the subscription after 3 years.
-It’s always good to renew it at least a few before prior to this duration.
+For example, if you chose three years, you’d need to renew the subscription after three years.
+It’s always good to renew it at least a few before before this duration.

 4. Migrating to self-hosted WordPress

-If you are aware of the difference between wordpress.org and wordpress.com & how amazing self-hosted wordpress is, you’ll find this guide helpful and needful.
+If you know the difference between wordpress.org and wordpress.com & how amazing self-hosted wordpress is, you’ll find this guide helpful and needful.
 Go through this guide thoroughly before beginning the purchase.

 That being said, let me help you buy a domain name.